Failure To Move Over Ticket

 - reduce the speed of his car to less than posted speed limit;

 - in case if the highway has 2 or more lanes and the driver is travelling on the same lane that emergency vehicle stopped, move over to another lane, providing a free lane between driver’s car and emergency vehicle if it’s safe.

 Emergency vehicles include ambulance, fire engines, police cars, tow trucks, public utility vehicles.

-If you don’t comply with the law, you might get demerit points, pay hefty fines and even may lose your licence.
+If you fail to stop for emergency vehicle in Ontario and don’t comply with the law, you might get demerit points, pay hefty fines and even may lose your licence.

 Penalties for failing to move over ticket in Toronto:

 - 1st offence: fine between $400 to max. $2,000;

 - fine between min. $1,000 to max. $4,000;